By Peter Sichrovsky

 Photo: Keith Claunch

 Peter Sichrovsky is an Austrian journalist, author, and former politician.
 In 1989 he co-founded Austria’s liberal newspaper Der Standard, where he served on the editorial board for several years.
-From 1996-2004, he was a member of the European Parliament.
+From 1996–2004, he was a member of the European Parliament.
 Sichrovsky is the author of eighteen books, including many acclaimed books based on interviews, which include Strangers in Their Own Land: Young Jews in Germany and Austria Today (Basic Books, 1986) about German and Austrian children of Holocaust survivors; Born Guilty: Children of Nazi Families (Basic Books, 1988), based on interviews with children of high-ranking Nazis who themselves suggested the book’s title and which was adapted into over fifteen foreign-language theatrical works; Abraham’s Children: Israel’s Young Generation (Pantheon, 1991); and Incurably German (Swan Books, 2001), interviews with 21st-century German neo-Nazis.
-Sichrovsky was a foreign correspondent between 1986-1996 for publications including Stern Magazine, the Sueddeutsche Zeitung, and Profil.
+Sichrovsky was a foreign correspondent between 1986–1996 for publications including Stern Magazine, the Sueddeutsche Zeitung, and Profil.
+Currently he writes for the online magazine Schlaglichter, where he is a widely-read columnist.

-Click to read an interview with Sichrovsky about Born Guilty when the Chinese edition was released in 2017.
+Read an interview with Sichrovsky about Born Guilty when the Chinese edition was released in 2017.

 Playwright and theatrical producer Ari Roth is the Artistic Director of the new Mosaic Theater Company in Washington DC.
 He is a two-time NEA playwriting grant award-winner, has received four commissions from the Foundation for Jewish Culture as well as being two-time recipient of the Avery Hopwood Award.
 Roth served as Artistic Director of Washington DC’s Theater J from 1997 to 2014, building it into the largest, most respected Jewish theater in North America.
 He wrote the American theatrical adaptation of Sichrovsky’s Born Guilty, produced across the United States, as well as a sequel, The Wolf in Peter, and a related award-winning comedy about growing up the child of Holocaust refugees, Andy and the Shadows.